i-am-bee/.github/profile/README.md

 ---

-**BeeAI** provides the tools and infrastructure to build reliable, intelligent AI agents with deterministic control.
+**BeeAI** provides the tools and infrastructure to build reliable, intelligent AI agents with rule-guided reasoning.
 Our ecosystem combines a lightweight framework for building agents that enforce rules with a platform for testing, debugging, and deploying them.

 ## beeai-framework